 Practice Management Network Co-chair

-Vanessa is a practice manager based in East Molesey in Surrey.
+Vanessa is a practice manager based in East Molesey in Surrey where she started in 2012.
 In 2002, she began working as a receptionist in a busy city centre surgery and was promoted to practice manager in 2005.
-Vanessa’s current practice has around 6,300 patients and four part time partners.
-Vanessa is currently the secretary for EMIS NUG and she also sits on some of their workgroups.
-She is a practice manager representative for her local CCG.
-Vanessa has been involved in other projects at HSCIC and the CQRS project.
+She then went on to work at both rural and city practices of varying sizes.
+Vanessa’s current practice has approximately 6,500 patients and 2 part time partners and 2 salaried GPs.
+Vanessa also works 2 days per week for NHS digital as a Practice Manager SME.
+Vanessa is currently the Chair for EMIS NUG and co-chair for the Practice Managers Network.

 Steve Williams is a former Royal Navy Officer and joined the health service in 1984.
 He has worked at all levels of the NHS and in particular primary care.
 He currently provides practice management support services to various GP practices and healthcare organisations.
 Steve has been an associate tutor at the Institute of Health Policy Studies at the University of Southampton, and has worked for the professional development committee of the Institute of Healthcare Management.
 He has worked as a practice accreditation assessor for the RCGP.
 He is a qualified accountant and a Fellow of the Chartered Management Institute.
 He has held the role of Co-chair of the Practice Management Network, is Honorary Treasurer (council member) of AMSPAR and is a lead tutor and assessor for the AMSPAR management qualifications.
 He is also a council member of the NAPC.